Itzskade/A-Maze-ing/README.md

 # A-Maze-ing
-_This project has been created as part of the 42 curriculum by rmarin-n, dmena-li._
+_This project has been created as part of the 42 curriculum by dmena-li, rmarin-n._

 ---
 # Description